 (left) The church and the monastery; (right) portal of the monastery

-touched by them and it gives an idea of the size and appearance of the lost churches.
+affected by the initiative and it gives an idea of the size and appearance of some of the lost churches.
 You may wish to peer inside the church to see

 a dramatic painting portraying